 The single biggest reason why black is used by creators in many fields is its versatility, which comes from it being classed as a non-color.
-This status has meant it can sit well when paired with a wide range of other colors, essentially making black the neutral colour to help others stand out.
+This status has meant it can sit well when paired with a wide range of other colors, essentially making black the neutral color to help others stand out.
 You might say that black represents the absence of color, which is why it teams up so well with other non-neutral colors.

-For example, in paintings, the use of black as a background is very popular, in the fashion industry a black t-shirt is the most prominent colour used to showcase an image because it lets the viewer focus on the central design.
+For example, in paintings, the use of black as a background is very popular, in the fashion industry a black t-shirt is the most prominent color used to showcase an image because it lets the viewer focus on the central design.

-But then when you look at the world of interior design, black is often flipped to not being the neutral background but is used for statement pieces that stand out against more ‘neutral’ colours like white, beige, or lighter shades of blue.
+But then when you look at the world of interior design, black is often flipped to not being the neutral background but is used for statement pieces that stand out against more ‘neutral’ colors like white, beige, or lighter shades of blue.